-I had pondered the decision to leave my job more than a year and a half before I actually did.
-I felt dissatisfied, and after few years of being there, it turned to feeling unsettled and anxious.
-The more I ignored it, the worse it got (physical reaction before going to work each morning, bad).
-For a long time I thought I just didn't have the skills to perform at my best and that seemed to explained away my anxiety.
+Here's a bit of the backstory.
+I had pondered the decision to leave my job more than a year and a half before I actually gave in my resignation letter.
+My feelings fluctuated between being grateful to feeling completely overwhelmed and dissatisfied.
+And after a few years, my anxiety became a constant.
+The more I ignored it, the worse it got.
+It's funny now, looking back, how I explained it to myself.
+I thought I didn't have the skills to perform at my best and that I had to compensate for those gaps.
 What I didn't realize is that what I wanted and who I was was changing.

 Why did I stay?
-Well, for many reasons but, like so many of us, we think our job defines us.
+Like so many of us, I believed my job was part of who I was.
 My job gave me confidence and I hate to admit this (or maybe I actually don't), I liked my responsibilities.
 I worked my butt off to get them damn it.

-I won't lie, it was a really hard and painful decision.
-It's hard leaving something that you've invested so much time and energy doing and dive into the unknown.
-After all, who would I be without my job?
-But I needed a relief so after a year and a half of feeling anxiety and fear about the future, I made the only decision I could.
+It's also hard leaving something that you've invested so much time and energy doing and dive into the unknown.
+What would happen if I walked away?
+I didn't know.
+What I did know was that the misalignment between what I thought I wanted, and what I actually wanted was growing.
+Something had to change.
+After a year and a half of going back and forth, negotiating with my fear like it was a decision maker, I finally made the only decision I could.
+Staying would have cost too much.
 I submitted my resignation, packed up my life and move half-way around the world (more on that story later!).

 1. Your Values Make You...You